PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 16:08:25
+Last updated: 2024-04-05 16:08:58
-Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin